Bricket Wood coven: Doreen Valiente, 1953–1957

 Doreen Valiente, whom Gardner had initiated into the craft at Midsummer 1953 at the home of Dafo in the New Forest, joined the coven, and rose to become High Priestess.

 In 1956, Jack Bracelin was initiated into the coven.
 He became a favourite of Gardner, who gave him the job of running the Fiveacres club after sacking the previous administrator, who "had deliberately run the club at a loss by setting unrealistically high requirements for membership, hoping thereby to persuade Gerald to eventually sell him the club at a low price".
 The sacked administrator had felt scorned, and convinced the president of the Central Council of British Naturism, Ernest Stanley, that the club was a cover for witchcraft, and that they should not be allowed membership to the CCOBN.
 Hoping to help Jack and Gardner's club out, the coven performed a ritual, and the situation was resolved.

 In the mid-1950s, Gardner began to encourage more publicity, something which annoyed many coven members.
 In 1957, Valiente and several other coven members confronted Gardner over this, claiming that they should have a set of rules to regulate such a thing.
 Gardner, in response, brought about the Wiccan Laws (not to be confused with the Wiccan Rede), which offended Valiente, and in 1957 she and many of the group's older members left to form their own coven.

 The split-off coven asked if they could continue to use the Witches' Cottage for their rituals, but in a letter Gardner replied that:

-Gardner was left with a much younger coven, composed of Dayonis, her then partner Jack Bracelin, Fred Lamond, a hospital anaesthetist, and a new initiate.
+Gardner was left with a much younger coven, composed of Thelma Capel (Dayonis), her then partner Jack Bracelin, Fred Lamond, a hospital anaesthetist, and a new initiate.